LuigiSigillo/NextRoom/Documents/3rd delivery.md

     So we have performed a simulation, through a Python script, sending data to the cloud and analyzing the behaviour of our algorithm.
 We discovered that saving data to the DB, is an important bottleneck, so we have decided to collect the data from the board at least every 30 seconds after the previous data collection.

     The graph below shows the tuning that we have done, starting from a high number of execution per minute and fixing this to 2 for minute as we have said.

     ![testcloud](Evaluation/Images/testing_cloud.jpg)

-3. We have tested the feature that aim to calculate the distance between two visitor, as we expected is not too precise and this is due to the fact that every vendor use different blueetooth sensor on their smartphone, so the RSSI at one meter that is used to estimate the distance is not rigorous.
+3. We have tested the feature that aim to calculate the distance between two visitor, as we expected is not too precise and this is due to the fact that every vendor use different bluetooth sensor on their smartphone, so the RSSI at one meter that is used to estimate the distance is not rigorous.

-    We have a lot of false positive during our test, so we decided to introduce a threesold, if we detect that two people are too near to each other for more than three times we would notiche to them.
+    We have a lot of false positive during our test, so we decided to introduce a threshold, if we detect that two people are too near to each other for more than three times we would notice to them.
 In this way we find out that the system works better, but there are still to many case in which one person is keeping the distance between another but the system will notify them that they are too close.

     We could try to improve our relevation system using some kind of triangulation if the we will place the board in some fixed position near the statue, but for the moment we are not expecting to do that.